pbout/sdp-sp3-SML/README.md

 + the *registers* of the machine, and
 + the *program counter* — the number of the next instruction to execute.

-Array like structures are used for the labels and the instructions of the machine because there is no limit to the size of an SML program.
+List like structures are used for the labels and the instructions of the machine because there is no limit to the size of an SML program.
 An array is used for the registers because there are always exactly 32 registers.

 Now read method `sml.Machine.execute`, which executes the program.
 It is a typical *fetch-execute* cycle that all machines have in some form.
 At each iteration, the instruction to execute is fetched, the program counter is incremented, and the instruction is executed.
 The order of the last two instructions is important, because an instruction (e.g., `bnz`) might change the program counter.

-The class `Translator` contains the methods that read in the program and translate it into an internal form; very little error checking goes on here.
+The class contains the methods that read in the program and translate it into an internal form; very little error checking goes on here.
-For example, there is no checking for duplicate label definitions, for the use of a label that doesn’t exist, and for a register number not in the range 0 ...
-31.
+For example, there is no checking for duplicate label definitions, for the use of a label that doesn’t exist, and for a register number not in the range ```0..31```.

-Finally, study the `main` method/function.
+Finally, study the `main` function.

 ## Class `sml.Instruction` and it subclasses

-All the programming that you do has to do with class `sml.Instruction` and its subclasses.
+All the programming that you are required to do has to do with class `sml.Instruction` and its subclasses.
 The specification of class has been given to you and you should examine it.

 This class is *abstract*, because it should not be instantiated.